 Tobacco Treatment Specialist (TTS)

 The TTS Core Training is an intensive three-day, evidence-based hybrid training program for persons who want to work with tobacco dependent clients.
-Initially designed in 1999, by the University of Massachusetts Medical School (UMass), the training curriculum addresses a set of core competencies for tobacco treatment specialists as defined by the Association for the Treatment of Tobacco Use and Dependence (ATTUD).
+Rethink Tobacco Indiana utilizes the University of Massachusetts Medical School’s (UMass) TTS Training curriculum which was initially designed in 1999.
+The curriculum addresses a set of core competencies for tobacco treatment specialists as defined by the Association for the Treatment of Tobacco Use and Dependence (ATTUD).

 The TTS Core Training includes two components: